Skip to main content

 Module description

-This module will give you the chance to engage with major themes and debates about the rise, evolution and future of capitalism.
-It links sessions on classic thinkers and texts (Marx, Weber and Sombart) to key historical literature on its growth, dynamics and crises.
-The module will analyse and compare key concepts, introduce you to different historical approaches and methods, and discuss critical historiographical debates about the role of commerce, slavery, work discipline, global crises, neo- liberalism and Asian forms of capitalism.
+In this module you will have the chance to engage with major themes and debates about the rise, evolution and future of capitalism.
+Sessions on classic thinkers and texts (Marx, Weber and Sombart) will be linked to key historical literature on its growth, dynamics and crises.
+We will analyse and compare key concepts, consider different historical approaches and methods, and discuss critical historiographical debates about the role of commerce, slavery, work discipline, global crises, neo- liberalism and Asian forms of capitalism.
 Secondary sources will be complemented with selections from key classic texts.

 • Classic works of capitalism: Karl Marx’ Capital and Max Weber’s Protestant Ethic